-- cost-Processing time units per release.
-On implementations which can measure the amount of time a schedulable object is executed, when null, the default value is a new instance of RelativeTime(0, 0). - deadline-The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
+cost-Processing time units per release.
+On implementations which can measure the amount of time a schedulable object is executed, when null, the default value is a new instance of RelativeTime(0, 0) meaning that no cost enforcement will take place.
+Setting it to DISABLE_MONITORING disables cost monitoring as well.

+deadline-The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
 There is no default for deadline in this class.
-The default must be determined by the subclasses. - overrunHandler-This handler is invoked when an invocation of the schedulable exceeds cost.
+The default must be determined by the subclasses.

+- overrunHandler-This handler is invoked when an invocation of the schedulable exceeds cost.
 In the minimum implementation overrunHandler is ignored.
 When null, no application event handler is executed on cost overrun. - missHandler-This handler is invoked when the run() method of the schedulable is still executing after the deadline has passed.
 When null, no application event handler is executed on the miss deadline condition.

-- IllegalRealtimeArgumentException-when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero, or the chronograph associated with the cost or deadline parameters is not an instance of Clock. - IllegalAssignmentError-when cost, deadline, overrunHandler, or missHandler cannot be stored in this.
+- IllegalRealtimeArgumentException-when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero, or the chronograph associated with the cost or deadline parameters is not an instance of Clock - IllegalAssignmentError-when cost, deadline, overrunHandler, or missHandler cannot be stored in this.